Pre-Health Education Tracks

 Pre-Dentistry

-You guessed it, a pre-dentistry program helps you prepare for dental school with a selection of necessary courses related to the field.
+A pre-dentistry program helps you prepare for dental school with a selection of necessary courses related to the field.
 While it’s not a major by itself, pre-dentistry aims you in the right direction.
 Students often major in a related area during their undergrad, like biology, but it’s not required.
 The pre-dental track, along with your advisor, will make sure you complete essential coursework for your future dental school endeavors, including physics, biological sciences, and chemistry.
 You can probably expect to take additional classes in related scientific areas, including microbiology, immunology, human anatomy, physiology, and comparative chordate morphology.

 Pre-Dentistry Resources

 The American Student Dental Association (ASDA) provides many useful resources for pre-dentistry students.
-On their site, you can find mentorship resources, tips for international dental students, advice on taking a national board dental exams, and even information on scholarships and financial aid.
+On their site, you can find mentorship resources, tips for international dental students, advice on taking a national board dental exams, and information on scholarships and financial aid.
 You can also find a guide with tips on how to get into dental school.

 The American Dental Association (ADA) offers useful pointers to new learners pursuing an education in dentistry.
 The site features information on dental student finances, boards and licensure, maintaining a healthy school-work-life balance, and more.